vdsm/virtual-dsm/readme.md

   Do NOT use this feature with the goal of sharing files from the host, they will all be lost without warning when DSM creates the volume.

-* ### How do I increase the amount of CPU or RAM?
+* ### How do I change the amount of CPU or RAM?

-  By default, a single CPU core and 1 GB of RAM are allocated to the container.
+  By default, the container will be allowed to use a maximum of 1 CPU core and 1 GB of RAM.

-  If there arises a need to increase this, add the following environment variables:
+  If you want to adjust this, you can specify the desired amount using the following environment variables:

   ```yaml
   environment: